-Pakistan has extensive experience of relying on foreign funds to run the state, but is that quick fix still available?
+Pakistan has gone through its fair share of administrative reforms and has even experimented with different types of governance systems such as parliamentary, presidential, and semi-presidential throughout its history.
+Besides this, Pakistan has extensive experience of relying on foreign funds to run the state, but is that quick fix still available?
 The experts don’t like to think so, since USAID will not arrive anymore and the International Monetary Fund (IMF) loans come with heavy consequences.
 The people and even the political parties as well have seen what borrowed growth means for a country; interest payments can choke the economy.
 It is time to look inward and fix the problems we’re facing instead of looking for a savior because there isn’t one this time.
 Even the current PTI-led government promised to reform the tax system of Pakistan, so, do all roads lead to greater earnings from taxes?

 Pakistan has been an oligarchic state since its inception in 1947.
 The Muslim League relied on the landowning feudal elite to gather support from the masses as they did not have a proper political framework available, unlike its counterpart, the Congress.
 The landowners soon rose to become the political elite that would rule the country in the future.